-The Company has adopted a Code of Conduct, which constitutes a "code of ethics" as defined by the SEC, that applies to the Company's Board of Directors as well as its Chief Executive Officer, Chief Financial Officer, principal accounting officer, controller, and other employees of the Company.
+The Company has adopted a Code of Business Conduct and Ethics, which constitutes a "code of ethics" as defined by the SEC, that applies to the Company's Board of Directors as well as its Chief Executive Officer, Chief Financial Officer, principal accounting officer, controller, and other employees of the Company.
 In addition, the Company has adopted Corporate Governance Guidelines.
-A copy of the Code of Conduct and the Corporate Governance Guidelines is available on the "Investor Relations" section of the Company's website (www.avalonbay.com).
+Copies of the Code of Conduct and the Corporate Governance Guidelines are available on the "Investor Relations" section of the Company's website (www.avalonbay.com).
 To the extent required by the rules of the SEC and the NYSE, we will disclose amendments and waivers relating to these documents in the same place on our website.